-- 2-3 slices of rice brad with peanut butter and honey
+- 2-3 slices of rice bread with peanut butter and honey.

 6. English Breakfast

 English Breakfast varies a lot from a place to another.
 Do it at home if wanted or eat it in a restaurant.
 Choose canned beans without preservatives and additives.
 This meal is perfect for skinny guys because is very high in saturated fats and proteins.
-Some of them also comes with desert too: jam on bread and tea or coffee.
+Some of them also come with dessert too: jam on bread and tea or coffee.

-If you are in a quest for losing weight then eliminate sausages, cook the bacon in less oil and limit the bread and jam to 2 slices at maximum.
+If you are in a quest for losing weight then eliminate sausages, cook the bacon in less oil, limit the jam and bread to 2 slices at maximum.
 You should also use home-cooked kidney beans instead of canned beans and boil the eggs, don’t cook them into the oil.

 7. Eggs with Chickpeas and Beans

-Add between 100 and 200 grams of beans, 2-3 eggs and some veggies or salad/leaves too if needed.
+Add between 100 and 200 grams of beans, 2-3 eggs, and some veggies or salad/leaves too if needed.
 Use as little oil as possible to cook the eggs if losing weight is your main focus.